MathisPicasse/YOLOV11_SAM2_E2FGVI/README.md

 ---

 ## Setup installation
-1. Clone the Repository (or download it and unzip wherever you want)
+1. Clone this repository to your local machine (or download the ZIP and extract it to any desired location):

    ```bash
    git clone https://github.com/MathisPicasse/YOLOV11_SAM2_E2FGVI.git